Vinelab/bowler/README.md

 And obviously, implement its methods.

 ### Important Notes
 1- It is of most importance that the users of this package, take onto their responsability the mapping between exchanges and queues.
-And to make sure that exchanges declaration are matching both on the producer and consumer side, otherwise a `Vinelab\Bowler\DeclarationMismatchException` is thrown.
+And to make sure that exchanges declaration are matching both on the producer and consumer side, otherwise a `Vinelab\Bowler\Exceptions\DeclarationMismatchException` is thrown.

 2- The use of nameless exchanges and queues is not supported in this package.
 Can be reconsidered later.